 In this Article

-Most women experience symptoms of rib pain in the 26th week of pregnancy, but many others experience these rib pains during early pregnancy also.
+Most women experience rib pain in the 26th week of pregnancy; some may experience this pain during early pregnancy also.

-There are several symptoms of rib pain during pregnancy.
-A few of them are:
+The symptoms of rib pain during pregnancy are:

-- Shortness of breath: This can result from the expanding uterus, which puts pressure on the rib cage and the diaphragm.
+You may experience shortness of breath can result from the expanding uterus, which puts pressure on the rib cage and the diaphragm.
 You will find it tougher to breathe normally.

 - Shoulder ache: You might suffer from aches in the shoulders.
 This is also a side effect of the pressure on the diaphragm since the shoulders are connected by several nerves to the diaphragm.